Muzm1l/cpp_ui_lib/user-docs/BTW_HORIZONTAL_LINE_API.md

 **Key Features:**
 - Draw horizontal lines by clicking on BTW graphs (when mode is enabled)
+- Delete horizontal lines by clicking on them (click-to-delete)
 - Programmatically add, remove, and clear horizontal lines
 - Lines are cached for performance optimization
 - Separate from manual markers - lines don't interfere with marker functionality